fahmidur/arff-tools/README.md

 ### arff-regex-instance-filter.pl
 Allows you to filter your arff by whatever regex you want.
 You give it an input arff, a regex, and the name of some attribute and it will generate two arffs, one for every matching instance and another for every non-matching instance.

+### combine-arff.pl
+Combine two compatible arff files into one.
+We keep the header of the first arff file.
+Small and simple.